AriaSalvatrice/Aria-CMOS-Synth/README.md

 The system runs on +12V DC.
 It will also work on +9V, but the values are tuned for +12V, so pitches and envelopes are different at +9V.
 Some of the circuits I made no longer seem to work at +5V.
 I picked +12V to make it easier to integrate to a modular synth in the future.
 There is no dedicated power module yet, it runs off a bench PSU.

-Most of the circuits used were designed by much more competent people.
-Individual credits will be provided as I share schematics.

 To keep the patches readable for the performer, most of the hardwiring is run below the boards.

 ![Wiring](docs/images/wiring.jpg)

-Most of the designs I share are flawed in some ways.
-Feel free to look at my learning process, but do not treat my schematics and layouts as instructions yielding an usable product.
+Most of the circuits used were designed by much more competent people and shared under permissive terms.
+Individual credits are provided for each module.
+If you want to learn, learn from the originals, not from my stuff.

 ## Mechanical Design